Glebanister/hse_alogs/README.md

-# My olympiad programming toolset
+# My contest solving toolset

 ## What is this